Our Goal: Become a World Class Fleet Provider

 |The Fleet Maintenance Division facility is located at 901 10th Avenue.
-The 24,000 sq. ft. building has 12 drive through bays with five vehicle lifts and one turf lift.
-Half of the buildings shop area has a five ton bridge crane that serves six bays and has access to the mezzanine over the office area.
+The 24,000 square foot building has 12 drive through bays with five vehicle lifts and one turf lift.
+Half of the building's shop area has a five ton bridge crane that serves six bays and has access to the mezzanine over the office area.
 Built in 2008 and completed in 2009, the Fleet Maintenance building won the American Public Works Association’s Project of the year in 2010.|

 |Fourteen employees staff Fleet Maintenance.
 This includes a Superintendent, Fleet Foreman, City Wide Central Store Manager, Parts Coordinator, and 10 Equipment Technicians.
 The division works two overlapping shifts; 7:00 a.m. to 3:00 p.m. and 9:00 a.m. to 5:00 p.m.
-Funding for operation is by three different sources: 63.4% from the General Fund, 24% from the Road Use fund and 12.6% from Sewer Rental.
+Fleet Maintenance is funded through three different sources: 63.4% from the General Fund, 24% from the Road Use Fund and 12.6% from Sewer Rental.
 The budget is currently 2.74 million dollars for this fiscal year.

 | Repairs and maintenance cover a wide variety of equipment ranging from small lawn equipment to 105 ft. aerial ladder fire trucks.
 Detailed repair records and maintenance schedules are maintained on all the equipment.
 During the last full year there were 3,952 work orders issued.
-The largest categories are breakdown maintenance visits and Preventive Maintenance, which includes routine lube-oil and safety checks
+The largest categories are breakdown maintenance visits and preventive maintenance, which includes routine lube-oil and safety checks.

 Fuel for the city fleet is purchased and monitored through the Fleet Maintenance Division.
 Currently the city has a total capacity of 44,120 gallons of fuel located at six different locations.
 Monitoring is accomplished by fuel metering heads on each pump.
 The information can be stored in the head or directly transferred to the monitoring computer.
 On average, the Fleet Maintenance Facility pumps 420 gallons of 10% ethanol unleaded gasoline and 350 gallons of diesel fuel per day at the main facility.
 Fleet is responsible for all regulatory compliance pertaining to the purchase, handling and use of fuels.
 This includes certified Class A and B Operators that are responsible for monitoring and record keeping of the fuel.
 In addition, the Class A and B Operators trained all employees as Class C Operators.
 Class C Operators are first responders in any fuel release.